Debaryomyces hansenii

-Health effects
+Pathogenicity

 Debaryomyces hansenii accounts for up to 2% of invasive candidiasis cases.
-It has been found in Crohn’s disease ulcerations in humans and is being investigated as the environmental trigger of Crohn’s disease.
+It has been found in Crohn's disease ulcerations in humans and is being investigated as the environmental trigger of Crohn's disease.
 Certain strains of Debaryomyces hansenii have been researched for potential use as probiotics and may have health benefits.

 Ecology

 Debaryomyces hansenii is an osmo-, halo- and xerotolerant yeast that produces toxins, including mycocins, to destroy competitive yeast species.
-It is a common species in all types of cheese, including soft cheeses and the brines of semi-hard and hard cheeses, and the most common yeast among 383 isolates from samples of unsulphited or sulphited sausages, skinless sausages and minced beef.
+It is a common species in all types of cheese, including soft cheeses and the brines of semi-hard and hard cheeses, and the most common yeast among 383 isolates from samples of unsulfited or sulfited sausages, skinless sausages and minced beef.
 It contributes to the fermentation of barrel-aged beers such as Le Coq Imperial Stout from Harveys Brewery in southern England.
 Harvey's head brewer speculates that it is either airborne in the brewery or a slow-growing component of their house yeast blend.
 D. hansenii is also found in hyper-saline waters such as the salterns on the Atlantic coast of Namibia or in the Great Salt Lake of Utah.